Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Results

 To account for the limited N-body resolution we can act on the parameters that enter the expression of the DF force.
 According to equation~\eqref{eq:pmin_rot}, we can observe that the minimum impact parameter $p_{\rm min}$ depends on the MP velocity and specifically for the disc DF it depends on the relative velocity between the MP and the surrounding medium.
 A small $p_{\rm min}$ translates into larger DF accelerations through the term $\ln(1+\Lambda^2)$.
 For the retrograde case, $v_{\rm rel}$ can be quite large, therefore $p_{\rm min}$ can decrease significantly, becoming smaller than the softening length of the N-body simulation.
 To assess the influence of the softening in the N-body framework we thus force the minimum impact parameter $p_{\rm min}$ to be larger than 2.8 times the Plummer-equivalent softening length of the corresponding particle type, i.e. halo, bulge or disc.
 The evolution resulting from softened semi-analytical setup is shown in Fig.~\ref{fig:multi_plane_soft} with blue lines.
 Both the prograde and retrograde orbits (left and right panel respectively) now show a slower decay, and in particular the retrograde case appears to be much more similar to the N-body evolution.
 The prograde inspiral however seems now too slow.

 Another important effect that needs to be considered is the possible difference between the rotational velocity profile employed in our semi-analytic approach, based on the approximated equation~\eqref{eq:vrot} \citep{Hernquist1993}, and that of the simulation.
 As shown in Fig.~\ref{fig:Vrot}, a direct comparison of the two velocity profiles reveal that, as we move to smaller radii, the difference in the rotational velocity profile between the one used in the semi-analaytical approach and that in the N-body simulation gets enhanced.
 If the rotational velocity is significantly different from the local circular one when the orbit becomes nearly circular (i.e. above 400 Myr in the prograde case), then the disc DF force does not vanish (see equations~\ref{eq:adf_disc} and \ref{eq:vrot}), resulting in a slightly faster decay.
-In order to account for this effect, we implemented the rotational velocity profile extracted from the simulation and fitted with a rational function of the radius (see the dashed black line in Fig.~\ref{fig:Vrot}) in our semi-analytical framework.
+In order to account for this effect, we implemented the rotational velocity profile extracted from the simulation and fitted with a rational function of the radius (see the dashed black line in Fig.~\ref{fig:Vrot})

+with $a = 1.25\times 10^2, b = 1.24\times 10^2, c = 6.03 \times 10^1, d = 1.91\times 10^2, K = -4.41$.
 This modification is enough to improve the agreement between the the two approaches, as shown by the green lines in Fig.~\ref{fig:multi_plane_soft}.
 Moreover, the apparent good agreement between the N-body run and the semi-analytical approach in the left panel of Fig.~\ref{fig:multi_plane_standard} actually results from a fortunate coincidence related to the different weighting of the DF acceleration generated by each galactic components, specifically a slightly stronger (because not softened) DF from the spherical components and a weaker DF from the disc, due to a velocity profile closer to the circular one.